andrew1007/mrfa-demo/article/part1.md

 ## Performance scaling

-The rerender overhead of typical architectures scale linearly.
-If rerenders are not suppressed, twice the amount of HTML means twice the number of nodes that the reconciliation algorithm needs to diff.
-This problem is compounded when algorithms are constantly recomputed on rerenders.
-But this is a non-issue when useless rerender suppression strategies are utilized.
-In many cases, complexity increases have no impact on responsiveness.
+Rerender overhead of typical architectures scale linearly.
+If rerenders are not suppressed, twice the HTML means reconciliation diffs twice the number of DOM nodes.
+This is compounded by algorithms in the code.
+But these are non-issues with rerender suppression strategies.
+In many cases, complexity increases have negligible impact on an application's responsiveness.

-This can be seen by comparing the performance as the table grows algorithmic complexity.
-As the resource requirements grows, the god component's responsiveness scales into the stratosphere.
-The optimized app, on the other hand, is resistant to scaling issues.
+This is observable by analyzing the table when its complexity grows.

+As resource requirements increase, the god component component's responsiveness scales into the stratosphere.
+The optimized app, on the other hand, is resistant to scaling increases.

 Here is a comparison for ticking the table's "All" checkbox.
 With the unoptimized app, render time is 32.6 ms.
 ![performance of click all checkbox using unoptimized app](../images/local-state-all-checkbox.png)